masonfmatthews/rails_assignments/projects/health_tracker/README.md

 * As a team, use multiple branches to perform separate work, then merge work together.
 * Deploy a Rails application to Heroku
 * Utilize seeds and fixtures
+* Create and use a module for shared behavior

 ## Deliverables